xamarin/xamarin-forms-samples/Todo/README.md

 ---
-name: Todo
+name: Xamarin.Forms - Todo
-description: "This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database.
-The app functionality is: - View a list of tasks. - Add a new item to the list of tasks. - Set a task's status to 'completed'.
-In all cases the tasks are stored in a local SQLite database."
+description: 'This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database.
+The app functionality is: - View...'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: